-The Student Disability Service recognizes that the logistics of proctoring extended time testing and locating a testing room (if needed) can be challenging during a busy semester, especially if you are working with several students who receive accommodations.
-We are happy to offer the following testing assistance for faculty should you need the help.
+Student Disability Services recognizes that the logistics of proctoring exams with extended time and locating a separate testing room (if needed) can be challenging during a busy semester, especially if you are working with several students who receive accommodations.
+We are happy to offer the following testing assistance for faculty, should you need the help.

 Final Exam Proctoring

-Professors and Departments unable to proctor an extended time final exam may submit a request for the student to take his or her exam in testing classrooms that will be set aside for the Student Disability Service during the final exam period.
-We use proctors who are trained by the Student Disability Service.
+Professors and Departments unable to proctor an extended time final exam may submit a request for the student to take an exam in testing classrooms that will be reserved for Student Disability Services during the final exam period.
+We use proctors who are trained by Student Disability Services.
 Because we have limited space and proctors, we will do our best to honor all requests, but we may not be able to fulfill every request.

 To request Final Exam proctoring assistance:

 - Submit an Exam Proctor Request Form by the due date.

 - Submit the completed form via email to firstname.lastname@example.org, by fax to 610-690-3350, or deliver to our offices in Parrish 113 & 123.

 - The Exam Proctor Request Form submission deadline is a firm deadline, so that we have enough time to review the requests and organize the logistics.
 We will email you and the student no later than 1 week before exams to go over the arrangements.